processone/docs.ejabberd.im/content/admin/databases/mysql.md

 ejabberd is fully compliant with
 [MySQL on Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html).

-You just need to make sure to use MySQL ersion 5.6 or greater when you create your database.
+You just need to make sure to use MySQL version 5.6 or greater when you create your database.

 ## Example MySQL installation on OSX with homebrew